Arbelaezch/backend-fundamentals/1-backend-communication/README.md

 ### [Sidecar Pattern](./sidecar-pattern.txt)
 A deployment pattern where auxiliary functionality (like logging, monitoring, or proxying) is deployed alongside the main application in a separate container or process.

----

-These patterns and concepts form the building blocks of modern backend architecture and will help you design more efficient, scalable, and maintainable distributed systems.